craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 ### Loyalists
 The loyalists in the first level are the weakest of them all - the elders, the children, the limbless.
 Few could survive a direct confrontation, and fewer could create an advantage to strike intruders against.
 The plan of action for any loyalists is to disengage and retreat to the nearest *Kobolted Door* to report the incident.

-When they are not retreating from intruders, they are harvesting lichen and algae from pools of water in the [[#Uncut Tunnels]], hunting rodents and small insects, and producing simple arms, armors, and textiles with the tools and supplies given to them by their Kobold keepers.
+When they are not retreating from intruders, they are harvesting lichen and algae from pools of water in the [[#Uncut Tunnels]], hunting rodents and small insects throughout their section, and producing simple arms, armors, and textiles with the tools and supplies given to them by their Kobold keepers at the [[#Workshops]].

 ### Unusual Rodents
 A population of Unusual Rodents has escaped containment and survived the meager hunts of the loyalists.